Lossless smoothing of renewable power

 Specific accumulation rate

-Let us first discuss a proportionality between the PV power and the global irradiance GI: In our experiment, the solar irradiance is intercepted by planar panels of size 20 cm x 16 cm on the earth’s surface.
-To be exact, it should be mentioned that p(t) is usually smoother than GI(t), as the (usually greater) surface area of the corresponding PV plane acts like a moving-average filter of GI(t).
-Unfortunately, the size and speed of clouds prevent a significant smoothing effect from being achieved by the existing PV surface.
-By assuming the proportionality between GI(t) and p(t), we analyze the worst case of PV intermittency.
+Let us first discuss a real-time proportionality between the PV power and the global irradiance GI: By definition, GI should be measured at a single point in the plane of incidence.
+In our experiment, the solar irradiance is intercepted by planar panels of size 20 cm x 16 cm on the earth’s surface.
+A real PV power p(t) is usually smoother than GI(t), as the (usually greater) surface area of the corresponding PV plane acts like a moving-average filter of GI(t).
+Unfortunately, the size and speed of clouds prevent of any significant smoothing effect being aggregated by the existing PV surface.
+By assuming the real-time proportionality between GI(t) and p(t), we analyze the worst case of PV intermittency.

 For the sake of general validity of our analysis, we will substitute the signals p(τ), s(τ+Δt) in \eqref{eq:1}, \eqref{eq:5}, \eqref{eq:6} with the measured signal GI(τ) and with its “predicted-and-smoothed” counterpart GIs(τ+Δt).
 After substitution, the intergal \eqref{eq:1} determines the time course of the specific stored energy GX(t) [Wh/m2] by the filter, whereas SOC(t) is approximately proportional to GX(t).
 The integral \eqref{eq:5} computes the specific accumulated throughput [Wh/m2] per cycle T.